AndrewPaulLund/cs205project/README.md

 In clinical applications, this long analysis is too slow.
 For example, if we could achieve a 100x speedup from parallelization, we reduce the analysis time from 10 days to 1-2 hours, which in a clinical setting could result in a life saved versus lost.

-Given the shear size of the data and computing power required for analysis, we describe our project as both "Big Data" and "Big Compute."
+Given the sheer size of the data and computing power required for analysis, we describe our project as both "Big Data" and "Big Compute."

 ---